mark-e-deyoung/PowerShellScripts/README_SettingExecutionPolicy.md

 To run scripts, you might need to change the execution policy.
 The recommended policy to run this script is `RemoteSigned`.
 This policy allows running downloaded scripts that are signed by a trusted publisher.

-Since the provided script is not signed, you will need to adjust the execution policy to allow unsigned scripts.
-The recommended required policy for this purpose is `Unrestricted`.
+Since the scripts provided in the repository are not signed, you will need to adjust the execution policy to allow unsigned scripts.
+The required policy for this purpose is `Unrestricted`.
 However, please be aware that this setting lowers the security and should be used cautiously.

 ### Using PowerShell as an Administrator